Alicent's Dead Son Gambit Protects the Living One

 WHY THIS MATTERS

-The theory reframes Alicent's captivity as a continuation of her political agency rather than its end, suggesting the war's real front is the Red Keep's private conversations rather than its battlefields.
-It also foregrounds the show's central irony: Rhaenyra sits the Iron Throne and is still being outmaneuvered by an unarmed prisoner.
+The theory reads Alicent's captivity as a continuation of her political agency rather than its end, suggesting the war's real front runs through the Red Keep's private conversations as much as its battlefields.
+It also foregrounds the show's sharpest irony: Rhaenyra sits the Iron Throne and is still being outmaneuvered by an unarmed prisoner whose most dangerous weapon is a piece of counsel that sounded, in the moment, like help.